ArchlyFi/archly-solidly-docs/pages/index.md

 ## Who is behind this project?

 The developer behind Archly Finance, [Tec](https://twitter.com/tec05isalive), previously worked on Omnidex building out the contracts for Omnilend and Karma.
+Prior to going full time in the blockchain space, he worked for Microsoft and Amazon as a software engineer, building out large distributed services at scale.

 ## Resources